English literature: Drama

 Again in the 1950s, the absurdist play Waiting for Godot (1955), by Irish writer Samuel Beckett profoundly affected British drama.
-The Theatre of the Absurd influenced Harold Pinter (born 1930), (The Birthday Party, 1958), whose works are often characterised by menace or claustrophobia.
-Beckett also influenced Tom Stoppard (born 1937) (Rosencrantz and Guildenstern are Dead, 1966).
+The Theatre of the Absurd influenced Harold Pinter, (The Birthday Party, 1958), whose works are often characterised by menace or claustrophobia.
+Beckett also influenced Tom Stoppard (Rosencrantz and Guildenstern are Dead, 1966).
 Stoppard's works are however also notable for their high-spirited wit and the great range of intellectual issues which he tackles in different plays.

 An important new element in the world of British drama, from the beginnings of radio in the 1920s, was the commissioning of plays, or the adaption of existing plays, by BBC radio.
 This was especially important in the 1950s and 1960s (and from the 1960s for television).
 Many major British playwrights in fact, either effectively began their careers with the BBC, or had works adapted for radio, including Caryl Churchill and Tom Stoppard whose "first professional production was in the fifteen-minute Just Before Midnight programme on BBC Radio, which showcased new dramatists".
 John Mortimer made his radio debut as a dramatist in 1955, with his adaptation of his own novel Like Men Betrayed for the BBC Light Programme.
 Other notable radio dramatists included Brendan Behan and novelist Angela Carter.

 Among the most famous works created for radio are Dylan Thomas's Under Milk Wood (1954), Samuel Beckett's All That Fall (1957), Harold Pinter's A Slight Ache (1959) and Robert Bolt's A Man for All Seasons (1954).